AtanasovAtanas/interactive-content/EN/06-Bitwise-Operations/04-Bitwise-Operations.md

 - **Тhe Web browsers** use bitwise operations to **open to a Web site**.

 - **Many binary file formats** use bits to **save space**.
-For example, PNG images (the Portable Network Graphics image format) use 3 bits to specify the color format used (8-bit color, 24-bit color, 32-bit color with transparency).
+For example, PNG images (the Portable Network Graphics image format) use 3 bits to specify the colour format used (8-bit colour, 24-bit colour, 32-bit colour with transparency).

 - **Data compression algorithms** **replace** bit or byte sequences with **shorter bit sequences**.
 For example, the "DEFLATE" algorithm, used to **compress data in the ZIP files**, finds the **most often sequences** and **replaces them with shorter sequences**.
 This is done using **heavy bit-level processing** with bitwise operations.